-Let’s just make things clear.
+Let’s make things clear.
 There have not been many yield curve inversions, so analysts who want to study the behavior of asset prices during inversions have limited data.
-Yield curves may signal recessions which may also signal a decline in equities associated with slower growth, but the timing links are highly variable.
+Yield curves may signal recessions and a decline in equities associated with slower growth, but the timing links are highly variable.
 The risk differs depending on how the question is asked.

-The relationship between the yield curve and equity prices is not easy to unravel.
-Yield curve inversion may signal tighter monetary policy that affects credit availability which leads to a decline in equity prices.
+The relationship between the yield curve and equity prices is difficult to unravel.
+Yield curve inversion may signal tighter monetary policy that affects credit availability, leading to a decline in equity prices.
 The impact can be affected by whether rates are rising or falling.
-It is can be affected by the valuation in equities.
+In addition, it is can be affected by the valuation of equities.

-The answer on return impact can be affected by whether you are looking at current or forward returns.
-There is no single answer and much of the work has not been rigorously tested; however, there is enough research to make some judgments.
+The answer on return impact can be affected by whether you look at current or forward returns.
+There is no single answer, and much of the work has not been rigorously tested; however, there is enough research to make some judgments.

 Our main takeaways are:

 - Flat and inverted curves can be good for curve steepening trades.

 - The worst yield curve environment for equities is bull steepening